jkulak/webascrazy-blog/content/post/podcasts-i-enjoy.md

 date = "2017-03-04T15:39:40-06:00"
 +++

 I am listening to a lot of podcasts - usually while jogging, playing Playstation games, commuting, taking a longer walk.
-Couple of years ago I think I was able to listed to a podcast while programming - but now I find it difficult to focus on programming while still keeping track of what is going on in the podcast.
+Couple of years ago I was able to listen to a podcast while programming - but now I find it difficult to focus on programming while still keeping track of what is going on in the podcast.

 What I am looking for in the podcasts: